 Staff turnover is an issue for any organization, but especially for those in the nonprofit sector, where the all-too-typical resource crunch means that talent retention strategies are few and far between.

-According to research from Nonprofit HR, the top two reasons for voluntary employee turnover – “better opportunities elsewhere” and “invisible career paths” – both come down to a lack of career growth.
-Disengagement with the culture came in third, followed by benefits and pay.
+According to 2023 research from Nonprofit HR, two of the top three reasons for voluntary employee turnover – “lack of opportunity for upward mobility” and “better opportunity presented” – both come down to a lack of career growth.

 Fortunately, all of these motives can be addressed with one cost-effective strategy: a commitment to professional development.